Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/README.md

 ### **Deploy to Heroku**
 1. Login to Heroku
 2. Create new app
-3. Add name , choose closest region and click Create app
+3. Add name, choose closest region and click Create app
 4. In Resources create a new Postgres database
 5. Select Hobby Dev-Free plan and click Submit Order Form
 6. In your IDE install dj_database_url and psycopg2